mikedh/trimesh/README.md

-trimesh.py
+trimesh
 ==========

-Python library for loading triangular meshes and doing simple operations on them.
-Included loaders are binary/ASCII STL and Wavefront (OBJ), included exporters are binary STL or COLLADA.
-If Assimp/pyassimp are available, meshes can be loaded using the assimp loaders.
+Python library for loading and doing simple operations on triangular meshes.
+Included loaders are binary/ASCII STL, wavefront OBJ, and OFF.
+Included exporters are binary STL, COLLADA and OFF.
+If assimp/pyassimp are installed all the assimp formats will be available.
 Note that this requires a version of the assimp python bindings from after September 2014.

 ### Features
 * Fast loading of binary STL files (on 234,230 face mesh, was 24.5x faster than assimp)